STAR Practitioner &

 - Completion of STAR Level I and are enrolled in or have completed Level II

 - Recommendations of Level I and II trainers

 - Training or teaching experience (preferred)

-4. Organizations: STAR works with organizations to identify the best way to meet their needs: becoming a trauma-informed organization, doing trauma-sensitive programming, training staff as trainers, training affected civil society leaders directly, or designing a program to fit specific needs.
-Click here for information on STAR services for organizations.
+Organizations: STAR works with organizations to identify the best way to meet their needs.
+STAR can assist organizations in becomeing trauma-informed, so that a trauma-sensitive framework can be integrated into any project.
+Other services include developing trauma-sensitive programming, training staff as trainers, training affected civil society leaders directly, or designing a customized program to fit specific needs.
+Click here for more information on STAR services for organizations.